sibellavia/sibellavia.github.io/posts/give-new-life-to-an-old-and-slow-macbook.md

 sudo modprobe wl
 ```

-You can find more information [on this link (which helped me solve the problem).](https://askubuntu.com/questions/1076964/macbook-can-t-find-wifi-for-ubuntu-18-04)
+You can find more information [on this link (which helped me fixing it).](https://askubuntu.com/questions/1076964/macbook-can-t-find-wifi-for-ubuntu-18-04)

 ## How to fix long boot times and black/white screen

-The first few times I started the computer, the computer would suffer very long boot times, and often a white screen would appear on which it would remain for a few seconds.
+The first few times I started the computer, I noticed very long boot times, and often a white screen would appear for some seconds.

 I did the following: